Christianno

 Christianno Andrey de Araújo Vieira (born 29 September 1991), simply known as Christianno, is a Brazilian footballer who plays as a left back for EC Pelotas.

 Career

 Flamengo de Guarulhos

 Christianno made his league debut against Sertãozinho on 29 March 2012.

 Mogi Mirim

 Christianno made his league debut against Cerâmica on 24 June 2012.

 Paulista

 Christianno scored on his debut in the Copa Paulista against Ituano on 20 July 2013, scoring in the 90th+2nd minute.

 Bangu

 Christianno made his league debut against Friburguense on 18 January 2014.

 First loan spell at Vila Nova

 Christianno made his league debut against Luverdense on 18 April 2014.
 He scored his first goal for the club against ABC on 24 August 2014, scoring in the 45th+3rd minute.

 Vasco da Gama

 Christianno made his league debut against Cabofriense on 1 February 2015.

 Sport Recife

 Christianno made his league debut against River on 25 February 2016.

 Marítimo

-In 29 June 2016, Christianno signed a three-year deal with C.S.
+On 29 June 2016, Christianno signed a three-year deal with C.S.
 Marítimo.